-China’s Ghost Cities Posted by sasha on Oct 6, 2013 in architecture, architecture and landscaping, Culture, government, housing, money, News
+China’s Ghost Cities Posted by sasha on Oct 6, 2013 in Culture, News

 We’ve all heard of Beijing and Shanghai – China’s massive mega-cities that are known around the world.
 Millions of Chinese people live in these metropolises, and even millions more would do just about anything in their power to join them.
 In short, more people want to live there than actually can; as a result, home prices have skyrocketed in recent years and restrictions have even been put in place to control the amount of apartments an individual can legally own in the city.
 On the complete opposite side of the spectrum, however, you have China’s “ghost cities.”
 Never heard of them before?
 Well here’s a crash-course on this fascinating topic.

 China has very ambitious plans to modernize and urbanize.
 For the first time in the ancient country’s long history, more Chinese people now live in urban areas than rural – and they’re just getting started.
 The government hopes to move hundreds of millions of people into cities in the next 10-15 years.

 Despite the Great Recession of 2009 and the resulting economic downturn in the US and around the world, China has continued to grow it’s economy at an impressive rate.
 How have they managed to do this with most of their major customers buying less of their goods?
 The answer is simple – build, build, build!
 More construction projects equals higher GDP.
 As a result, the government has pumped trillions of dollars into huge developments to keep the economy cruising.
 New roads, shopping complexes, office space, and more high-rise apartments than you could imagine have been springing up all around the country.
 So what’s the plan for all of these new cities?

 Growing Middle Class